-- 7.1.1 The Tribe may establish and operate not more than two Gaming Facilities, and only on those lands on which Gaming may lawfully be conducted under IGRA. - 7.1.2 The Tribe may combine and operate in each Gaming Facility any forms and kinds of Gaming permitted under the Compact, IGRA and this Code.
+- 7.1.1 The Tribe may establish and operate not more than two (2) Gaming Facilities, and only on those lands on which Gaming may lawfully be conducted under IGRA. - 7.1.2 The Tribe may combine and operate in each Gaming Facility any forms and kinds of Gaming permitted under the Compact, IGRA and this Code. - 7.1.3 The Tribe shall conduct, maintain, and operate the Gaming Facilities in a manner that adequately protects the environment, public health and safety.